Castle Keepers Tales: Book 1 – Catriona Wheatcroft

 Diane began the Castle Keepers Tales to share extra stories about the characters who appear in The Castle Keepers novel series.
 Each is a stand-alone story, often telling a tragic event that happened in the past, before the first book, Shadows in the Stone.
 Through these stories, readers can better understand the characters and appreciate a little more of why they act as they do.
 We are all products of our past and pivotal events shape us into whom we are.
 These stories are not spoilers for the books, but enhance them.
 If a story does prove to undermine the enjoyment of a book, I’ll make note that the book should be read first.
 Otherwise, enjoy these tales without worry.

-Suddenly, people in the crowd ahead screamed.
-Catriona looked up to see four large horses galloping down the centre of the street.
+The piercing sounds of people screaming and shouting assaulted her ears.
+Her eyes widened as four large horses galloping down the centre of the street.
 The male riders wore armour and wielded swords.
 They swung at innocent bystanders too slow to get out of their way.

 Pushing her way towards the nearest shop, she fumbled along the sidewalk, hoping to keep the wall of people between her and the intruders.
-Others had the same idea and soon, she found herself shoved in the direction of the street.
-She staggered forward, looking for a chance to escape.
+Others had the same idea, and she found herself shoved in the direction of the street.
+She staggered forward, looking for an escape route.

-Finally, she came upon an alley.
-After tripping over a woman who struggled to keep her child near, she managed to flee into the passage and behind the stores.
+She spotted an alley and rushed towards it.
+After tripping over a woman who struggled to keep her child near, she fled into the passage and behind the stores.
 As she ran, the noise of the commotion faded in the distance.
 Terrified the fighters might rein their horses in her direction, she ran blindly past several buildings until she tripped over a wooden crate.

-Picking herself up and pushing her skirt into place, she looked around to see how far she had come.
-“Barker’s Leather Store,” she said, out of breath.
+Picking herself up and pushing her skirt into place, she scanned the area to see how far she had come.
+“Barker’s Leather Store.”
+She gasped for breath.
 “Almost home.”
-She turned to run, but an unknown force abruptly shoved her against the side of a wall.
+She turned to run, but a force abruptly shoved her against a wall.

-Panic stricken, Catriona stared at the man.
-She felt the cold steel against her skin and tried to stay as still as possible.
-“Wh—what do you want?” she stammered.
+Panic stricken, she gaped at the man.
+The cold steel against her skin immobilised her and stilled her breath.
+“Wh—what do you want?”

 “Whatever you have.”
-He grinned.
+He grinned, exposing the dirt on his remaining teeth.
 “A few coins, a ring, a pretty trinket.
 If you have it, I want it.”

 Catriona swallowed hard.
 She possessed only the small ring her mother had given her for her birth celebration and Sari’s scroll.
-“I don’t really have anything,” she said, almost in tears.
+“I don’t have anything.”
+Tears threatened to fall as her mind raced with the possible outcomes of the encounter.
 “I don’t have any coins.”

-“Everyone has something,” he said, spraying warm spit on her chin.
+“Everyone has something.”
+Warm spit flew from his mouth and landed on her chin.
 With his free hand, he poked around her shawl.
-When he felt the bulge, a smirk spread across his face.
+When he felt the bulge, a smirk spread across his face and his eyes lit up.
 “Ah, everyone has something.”